Venus Bay, Victoria: Historical Incidents

+Modern Incidents

+In January 2026, Venus Bay attracted national media attention after a 12-year-old boy from Taylors Hill, Melbourne, went missing while swimming at Beach No. 4.
+The boy was last seen in the water at approximately 11:30 am on 25 January.
+A large-scale search involving Victoria Police, the Water Police Squad, Coast Guard, State Emergency Service, Life Saving Victoria and members of the public was launched.
+On 27 January, police announced that the search had become a recovery operation due to the length of time the boy had been missing.

+Geography and Environment

+Venus Bay sits on a dynamic barrier sand spit system.
+The ocean coastline consists of a nearly 24km sandy beach backed by steep, vegetated coastal dune ridges.

+Cape Liptrap Coastal Park

+Much of the undeveloped land on the peninsula forms part of Cape Liptrap Coastal Park, which protects native coastal heathland and banksia woodlands.

+Wildlife and Ecology

+The peninsula supports coastal vegetation including coastal banksia and tea tree.

+Township and Estates

 Venus Bay has become a popular holiday retreat for people from Melbourne and is close to other popular South Gippsland tourist spots such as Phillip Island and Wilsons Promontory.
 The permanent population hovers just below 1,000, however this can swell into the thousands during holiday periods.
 The town is split into three 'estates'.

 The First Estate is home to the only shopping strip in Venus Bay, consisting of a general store, pharmacy, surf shop / hair dresser, cafe, take-away shops, real estate agents, caravan park and a restaurant.
 Three of Venus Bay's five surf beaches (Nos.
 1, 2 and 3 beaches) are in the First Estate, with the Venus Bay Surf Livesaving Club located at the No. 1 Beach.
 This is the only patrolled beach, although during the busy summer period surf patrols regularly make their way up and down the beaches to just beyond No. 5 beach.

 The Venus Bay Community Centre is also located in the First Estate and runs a variety of programs and activities and is home to the Community Recycling Op Shop.
 In addition, the Community Centre runs a summer holiday program for kids and organises the Summer Beach Shuttle Bus.

 The Second Estate is home to Nos.
 4 and 5 beaches as well as the popular fishing jetty on Anderson's Inlet.
 At the edge of the Second Estate is an elevated viewing platform that allows visitors to look out across Anderson's Inlet and view the many kangaroos that call the quiet eastern shores home.

 The Third Estate is a sparsely populated and underdeveloped area leading to the tip of the peninsula (Point Smythe).
 This estate has the Doyle's Road foreshore reserve and the Point Smythe reservation, home to many wandering tracks that lead to secluded beaches on both shores of the peninsula and to the tip at the mouth of Anderson's Inlet.